19 Essential Steps to Take Before Downsizing Your Home

 Decide Between Selling or Donating Excess Items

-Look into local charities or donation centers that actually need what you’re giving.
-This part can feel overwhelming, but a quick system helps: keep, sell, donate, toss.
-And if it’s been sitting untouched for a decade, it probably won’t be missed.
+Look into charities or donation centers that actually need what you’re giving.
+A quick system helps: keep, sell, donate, toss.

 Research New Home Options

 Not all smaller homes are created equal.
-A condo with steep HOA fees might not save much in the long run.
-A cute bungalow could hide big maintenance headaches.
-So look past the price tag.
+A condo with steep HOA fees might not save much.
+A cute bungalow could hide costly maintenance.
+So don’t just look at the price tag.

 Pay attention to layout, storage, and long-term comfort.

-Think about walkability, community setup, and how daily life will feel once the novelty wears off.
-Downsizing isn’t just about square footage, it’s about setting up a better lifestyle on your terms.
+Think about walkability, neighborhood setup, and how daily life will feel once the novelty wears off.

-Read These Insider Tips Before Buying Your Next House
+Related: Read These Insider Tips Before Buying Your Next House

 Check Out Community Resources